vaishnavi-pandav376/Console-Based-To-Do-List-application/README.md

 # 📝 To-Do List (Python Console App)

-A simple yet powerful **console-based To-Do List application** built using Python.
+A simple yet powerful **Console-Based To-Do List application** built using Python.
 This project helps manage daily tasks with features like priority, deadlines, and task tracking.

 ---